housecurve/housecurve.github.io/TUNING.md

 ![subwoofer align power](/assets/img/subwoofer_align_power.png "Adjust until the smallest dip is found")

 The downfall of this approach is that maximum power can be achieved at multiples of the crossover wavelength.
 This can lead to tuning the system with more delay than necessary.
 The group delay plot can be used to check this for subwoofers.
-If there is a significant lift in delays before or after the crossover, this could mean more delay than necessary.
+If there is a significant change in group delay before or after the crossover, this could indicate too much delay.
 This can be seen in the group delay plot below.

 ![subwoofer align groupdelay](/assets/img/subwoofer_align_group_delay.png "Check subwoofer alignment with group delay")